simplegeo/java-simplegeo/README.md

 ### Using maven to build a jar with dependencies

-If you're developing a java project that doesn't use maven, but you want a jar that has all dependencies, you can run the following command:
+If you're developing a java project that doesn't use maven, but you want a jar that has all dependencies, you can run the following (Note: You must first hvae your TestEnvironment set up correctly):

     $ cd ~/path/to/java-simplegeo
-    $ mvn assembly:single
+    $ mvn package

 You should then have a jar with the name java-simplegeo-3.0-jar-with-dependencies.jar.
 Feel free to rename this and then add it to your project.